awsdocs/amazon-appstream2-developer-guide/doc_source/tutorial-image-builder.md

 **Test User **
 This mode has the same limited permissions as your end users have on their streaming instances\.
 Use this mode to test applications for proper function as an end user\.
 **Directory User **
 If your image builder is joined to an Active Directory domain, this mode allows you to log in as a user in your domain to access resources that are managed by Active Directory\.
 Provide the user name and password of the user to log in as\.
 The user must have local administrator permissions to install applications\.
-For more information, see [Providing Local Administrator Permissions for Image Builders](active-directory-admin.md#active-directory-image-builder-local-admin)\.
+For more information, see [Granting Local Administrator Rights on Image Builders](active-directory-admin.md#active-directory-image-builder-local-admin)\.

     At any point after logging in, you can switch between users by selecting **Switch Users** from the **Admin Commands** menu\.
 This disconnects your current session and brings up the login menu\.